cyh05040/Interactive-Lab-Hub/Final Project/README.md

 You can and are not required to work in teams.
 Be clear in documentation who contributed what.
 The total project contributions should reflect the number of people on the project.

-Justin Liu jl4275
+Justin Liu jl4275 - Tram Tracking

-Angus (Ting-Yu) Lin tl799
+Angus (Ting-Yu) Lin tl799 - Crowd Counting

-Eric (Yen-Hao) Chen yc2645
+Eric (Yen-Hao) Chen yc2645 - Tram Watch

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing.